WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Assembly_analysis.md

 ![Region 1](Region_1.png)

-In this region near at the left hand side of the reference chromosome and near the origin of replication you can see that there are two regions without annotation transferred.
-The first is at the very end of the assembly.
-If you look at this region, it matches to DNA in the reference chromosome.
-This contig spans the origin of replication and therefore matches two separate regions of the reference (left and right ends of the MSSA476 chromosome), therefore `ratt` has failed transfer annotation to the whole of this contig because it has effectively been split and separated in comparison to the reference.
+In this region near at the left hand side of the reference chromosome and near the origin of replication, you can see that this contig spans the origin of replication and therefore matches two separate regions of the reference (left and right ends of the MSSA476 chromosome).

-The second region lacking annotation spans two contigs.
-This ~22 kb region, contains `blastn` hits in the middle of the sequence, that match sequence in the MSSA476 reference (top) that is also present in the 16B assembly (positions 85000 to 90000).
+Beyond the origin of replication there is a second region that is a novel indel region in 16B.
+The region spans two contigs.
+This ~22 kb region, contains `blastn` hits in the middle of the sequence, that match sequence in the MSSA476 reference (top) that is also present in the 16B assembly.
 This suggest that the ~22 kb region shares some similarity with the region downstream.

+- Have a look at the annotation generated by `bakta` of the CDSs in this region in 16B.
+- What sort of functions do the proteins in this region encode?
+- Have a look at the annotation of the CDSs in the MSSA476 reference that match this regions.
+- What do you the identity of this region is?
+- Can you find any genes of interest for antibiotic resistance that `ariba` identified?
 <br>

 ### Region 2